Community Learning and Development Youth Services

 - Schools Vocational Programme The Schools Vocational Programme provides a range of practical and vocational learning courses for young people aged 15 -18, who would benefit from additional experience and skills prior to leaving school.

-- Young People's Voice We actively encourage young people to have their voices heard in West Lothian.
-We do this by supporting Members of the Scottish Youth Parliament, West Lothian Youth Congress as well as local area and issue based forums.
+- Youth Participation and Engagement We actively encourage young people to have their voices heard in West Lothian.
+We do this by supporting Members of the Scottish Youth Parliament, as well as local area and issue based forums.

 - Issue-based Group Work We develop group work programmes with young people in our communities focusing on key issues.